 We have established many animal models to conduct the efficacy of oncolytic virus.
 The animal models include synergistic and xenograph mouse models, which can be used to validate the efficacy of oncolytic virus in mouse and human disease.
 All our studies can be performed in GLP-compliant and IACUC-regulated facilities by certified technicians.
 In vivo efficacy studies include but are not limited to the following categories:

 The antitumor effect of oncolytic virus can be analyzed by calculating the tumor size, tumor weight or through in vivo imaging, such as bioluminescence imaging (BLI) and position emission tomography (PET).

 D Kuruppu, AL Brownell, K Shah, U Mahmood, KK Tanabe.
 2014.
 Molecular imaging with bioluminescence and PET reveals viral oncolysis kinetics and tumor viability.
 Cancer Res.
 2014 Aug 1; 74(15): 4111–4121

-As most oncolytic viruses incorporate immune factors (antibody, cytokine, growth factor, etc.) into the tumor treatment, immunological analysis should be applied in the efficacy.
-Flow cytometry analysis, Elispot, T cell proliferation, activation, exhaustion and memory phenotype, chemotaxis, etc. will be used for the purpose.
+As most oncolytic viruses incorporate immune factors (antibody, cytokine, growth factor, etc.) into the tumor treatment, immunological analysis should be applied in the efficacy, including flow cytometry analysis, Elispot, T cell proliferation, activation, exhaustion and memory phenotype, chemotaxis, etc.

-Histological and pathological analysis are not only used to study the toxicity of oncolytic virus, but also applied for the efficacy studies.
+Histological and pathological analysis are not only adopted to study the toxicity of oncolytic virus, but also for the efficacy studies.
 The changes in a tumor, tumor stroma, or immune cell infiltration can be concluded from the histological and pathological analysis.

 Please feel free to contact us for a quote and further discussion with our scientists.